codeandclay/super8blog/_posts/2016-02-05-the-last-employee.markdown

 Once in a while, as if checking in on an elderly neighbour and fearing the worst, I pay a visit to Bolex's website.
 When the page loads, I breathe a sigh of relief.
 There's comfort in knowing the company is still with us.

 In 2012, Bolex licensed its name to the makers of the 'Digital Bolex'; a retro looking 2K camera.
-But the company is more than just a trademark: it still produces 16mm cameras -- albeit on special order -- though business is a little on the lean side these days.
+But the company is more than just a trademark: it still produces 16mm cameras -- albeit on special order -- though the business is a little on the lean side these days.

 Otello Diotallevi is Bolex's last employee (well, technically he's retired) and the subject of a film by Alexandre Favre.